Burn Smarter This Season

 Ready to Burn

-Make sure that the firewood you purchase is 'Ready to Burn' certified.
-This guarantees the firewood is below 20% moisture content, for a more eff
+Make sure that the firewood you purchase is ‘Ready to Burn’ certified.
+This guarantees the firewood is below 20% moisture content for a more efficient burn.
+Our firewood typically sits at just 8–12%.

 Store logs properly

-Firewood should be kept in a dry, well ventilated area, e.g. a log store or garage.
-Logs left open to the elements are at risk of rot and mould.
+Firewood should be kept in a dry, well-ventilated area, such as a log store or garage.
+Logs left exposed to the elements are at risk of rot and mould.

 Annual sweeping

-Getting your chimney swept annually removes soot and creosote buildup that restricts airflow, allowing for a cleaner, hotter and more cost effective burn.
+Getting your chimney swept annually removes soot and creosote buildup that restrict airflow, allowing for a cleaner, hotter and more cost-effective burn.

 Top down method

-Using the top down method to get your fire going ensures better oxygen supply, helping to heat your stove up quickly with much less smoke
+Using the top down method to start your fire improves airflow and helps your stove heat up faster, producing significantly less smoke.

 Bigger purchases

-If you have the space, making a bigger purchase will work out cheaper than buying little and often.
-We typically recommend ordering as much wood as possible for the storage space available.
+If you have the space, buying in larger quantities is more cost-effective than purchasing little and often.
+We recommend ordering as much wood as your storage allows.

 Defra approved appliance

-Consider upgrading any open fires or older stoves to a Defra approved woodburning stove.
-These stoves are designed for high efficiency, achieving a cleaner burn and producing significantly lower emissions.
+Consider upgrading older stoves or open fires to a Defra approved woodburning stove.
+These appliances are designed for high efficiency, producing a cleaner burn with lower emissions.

 Back to blog